dotCMS/docker/referenceImplementations/02-single_node/readme.md

-# Full Stack Reference Implementation
+# Single Node Reference Implementation

-This reference implementation demonstrates how all of the dotCMS provided containers can be configured to function together.
-These containers can be run on single or multiple Docker nodes.
+This reference implementation demonstrates how the dotCMS provided containers can be configured to function together on a single host node.
+This configuration uses internal caching only (no external hazelcast node) and a single external ElasticSearch node.

 For this configuration to work properly, you need to have a valid license pack mounted into the dotCMS image.
 You can do that by replacing this line:
 ```#- [serverpath]/license.zip:/data/shared/assets/license.zip```